-In the Archaeology Odyssey article, “Ancient Combat Sports” (available as a part of the FREE eBook The Olympic Games: How They All Began), Michael B Poliakoff describes ancient wrestling matches:
+In the Archaeology Odyssey article “Ancient Combat Sports,” Michael B Poliakoff describes ancient wrestling matches:

 Unlike boxing and pancratium, a wrestling match typically did not end with submission or incapacitation, but rather with one competitor achieving technical mastery over his opponent.
 The ancients admired wrestling for the level of skill and science it required.
 Homer’s Odysseus is the archetypal clever wrestler who deflects and neutralizes the massive strength of a far larger man (Ajax) in Book 23 of the Iliad.
 A statue honoring one Aristodamus of Elis for his victory at Olympia in 388 B.C.E. is inscribed with text reading, “I did not win by virtue of the size of my body, but by my technique.”
 In the Laws, Plato praised wrestling as a form of exercise well suited for the training of Athens’s youth.
 Plutarch referred to the sport as “the most technical and the trickiest,” and a surviving section of first- or second-century C.E. wrestling manual shows how well developed the drills for tactics and counter tactics were.